More commonly referred to as teenage depression, this mental and

 - recurring thoughts of death

 - significant unintentional weight loss or gain

-out other causes of a person’s feelings.
-Some medical conditions can contribute to depression.
+out other causes of their feelings.
+Some medical conditions can also contribute

 symptoms of depression.
 Some of the more common types of depression medications

-Selective Serotonin Reuptake Inhibitors
+Selective Serotonin Reuptake Inhibitors (SSRIs)

 they tend to have fewer side effects than other medications.